Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/iceberg/snowflake-iceberg-support.md

 #### Table materialization in dbt-snowflake

-Starting dbt Core v1.x, dbt-snowflake supports basic table materialization on Iceberg tables registered in a Glue catalog through a catalog-linked database.
+Starting with dbt Core v1.11, dbt-snowflake supports basic table materialization on Iceberg tables registered in a Glue catalog through a catalog-linked database.
 Note that incremental materializations are not yet supported.

 This feature requires the following: